jessfraz/directory-theme/README.md

 $ git clone git@github.com:jfrazelle/directory-theme.git

 # move the directory contents to the parent directory
+$ cd directory-theme/
-$ sudo mv directory-theme/* /
+$ mv * .[^.]* ..
+# you may get an output of: mv: cannot stat ‘*’: No such file or directory
+# that's fine, if you `ls -a` the directory it should be empty
+$ cd ../

-# remove apache items
+# remove apache items & .git just so it doesn't mess with your other stuff
 $ rm -rf .htaccess
+$ rm -rf .git*

 # rename directory-theme.conf to your site config name ex. lab.jessfraz.com
 # at the same time moving it to the sites-available folder